My notes from the Gary Illyes Q&A @ Bay Area Search

 A: Let me answer how it works for universal results, e.g. map packs that come from the map repository.
 At that level, it’s clicking on the search results page.
 Say, someone searches for ”Deadpool trailer” and they’re not satisfied with the results.
 They then click on the video tab.
 That’s a hint for us.
 When this happens thousands of times, a video pack appears.

-[Gary won’t say which signals because webmasters are in control of them and could manipulate it.
+[Gary won’t say which signals because webmasters are in control of them and could manipulate them.
 But he gave a hint that John Mueller recently asked a relevant question about this on Twitter, which is related to one of the things webmasters are in control of and Google looks at.]

 Q: Let’s talk about href-lang.
-The documentation says when using it you can translate the wrapper and the main content can stay the same.
+The documentation says when using it, you can translate the wrapper, and the main content can stay the same.
 Thoughts about replacing hreflang-tag?